-MARIN SOFTWARE COOKIE DISCLOSURE FOR SUBSCRIPTION SERVICES
+MARIN SOFTWARE COOKIE DISCLOSURE FOR WEBSITE AND COMMUNICATIONS

-This Cookie Disclosure describes the cookies and other technologies that Marin Software Incorporated (“Marin Software,” “we,” “us”) uses in connection with its subscription services (“Marin Software Services”).
-We also explain how individuals can opt out from having data about their browsing collected and used in connection with the Marin Software Services.
+This Cookie Disclosure describes the cookies and other technologies that Marin Software Incorporated (“Marin Software,” “we,” “us”) uses in connection with its website located at www.marinsoftware.com (“Site”) and in its advertisements, communications, correspondence, emails, newsletters, promotions, services, surveys, and other electronic communications (collectively “Communications”).
+We also explain how individuals can opt out from having data about their browsing collected and used in connection with the Marin Software Site.

 Marin Software cookies and tags

-Can Marin Software identify a Visitor?
+Can Marin Software identify a user?

 - The time and date when the cookie was initially sent;

-- The Visitor’s IP address;
+- The user’s IP address;